Professional Services Volunteering Over 50

 Financial Services Volunteer Corps (FSVC)

-The Financial Services Volunteer Corps (FSVC) is a not-for-profit, public-private partnership whose mission is to help build the sound financial systems needed to support robust market economies in transitional and developing countries.
+A not-for-profit, public-private partnership whose mission is to help build the sound financial systems needed to support robust market economies in transitional and developing countries.
 Sound financial infrastructure is essential to support private entrepreneurship, promote job creation, mobilize domestic savings, attract foreign investment, and create conditions that promote lasting economic opportunity.

 FSVC’s core work concentrates on strengthening commercial banking systems, developing central bank capabilities, and building capital markets.
 Major additional areas of work include improving access to financial services for small and medium-sized enterprises (SMEs), financial inclusion, and strengthening financial sector capacity to combat money laundering and corruption.

-ACDI/VOCA is a private, non-profit organization that promotes broad-based economic growth and the development of civil society in emerging democracies and developing countries.
+A private, non-profit organization that promotes broad-based economic growth and the development of civil society in emerging democracies and developing countries.
 The ACDI/VOCA mission is to promote economic opportunities for cooperatives, enterprises, and communities through the innovative application of sound business practice.
 ACDI/VOCA has worked in 145 countries since it was founded in 1963.
 Practice areas are agribusiness, food security, enterprise development, financial services, and community development.
 ACDI/VOCA currently has 97 active projects in 41 countries.

-CNFA is a non-partisan, not-for-profit organization.
+A non-partisan, not-for-profit organization.
 Founded in 1985, their mission is to stimulate economic growth and improve rural livelihoods in the developing world by empowering the private sector.
 CNFA's Farmer-to-Farmer Program, funded by USAID, provides opportunities for U.S. farmers, agribusiness professionals and other agriculturists to contribute to democracy-building and the development of market economies by sharing their expertise with aspiring agricultural entrepreneurs across the globe.
 CNFA has worked in over 25 countries throughout Africa, Eastern Europe, Latin America, and Central and South Asia.
 The Farmer-to-Farmer Program is open to U.S. citizens and green card holders only.

 The International Executives Service Corps (IESC)

-IESC is a not-for-profit economic development firm that uses volunteers, paid consultants, and professional staff in engagements that promote prosperity and stability through private enterprise.
+A not-for-profit economic development firm that uses volunteers, paid consultants, and professional staff in engagements that promote prosperity and stability through private enterprise.
 IESC strives to provide the most respected, most responsive, most innovative, and best-resourced services in their corner of the development world.

 Since its founding in 1964, the world of international development has undergone seismic changes.
 But today, the IESC mission continues to resonate and inspire, providing a better future for both our country and our global neighbors.